 Inspect lined channel at regular intervals and after storm events.
 Check for erosion adjacent to the channel, at inlets and outlets and underneath the lined channel.

 Give special attention to the channel inlet and outlet and repair eroded areas promptly.

-Inspect for erosion in the entire swale and repair with appropriate vegetative treatment (permanent or temporary seeding and mulching).
+Inspect for erosion and repair with appropriate vegetative treatment (permanent or temporary seeding and mulching).

 Outlet Protection (OP)